 The Puck Line is a unique area on the hockey betting board because it does not have a fixed point value for each team.
 Instead, the under and over for each game is set by moving the puck line.
 Understanding how to bet on the Puck Line and its potential variations can be an advantage when placing your wagers.
 This article will give you all of the information you need to get started with this exciting new market.
-You probably are familiar with conventional moneyline bets as well as alternate wager types such as puck line, total, and spread options.
-These are all great ways to get more action from your NHL betting experience.
+You probably are familiar with conventional moneyline bets as well as alternate wager types such as puck line, totals, and spread options.
+These are all great ways to get more action from your NHL Betting experience.
 But what if there was another way that one team could be given a six-point start in the game?
 That’s where the Puck Line comes into play.

 TOP 10 betting sites in Canada for Puck Line Betting

 A puck line bet is a hockey bet that is a combination of a puck line and a moneyline wager.
 It is also known as selecting a team to win the game or a puck line wager.
 The puck line bet allows you to select a team to win a game and bet on how many goals will be scored in the game.
 It offers a wider range of betting options than a straight moneyline wager.

 On the puck line, one team is given a six-point start, meaning they have to win by two goals.
 The other team has to win by two-and-a-half goals to earn a coin flip.
 The puck line is always expressed as a number of goals, and the team with the higher number wins the puck line.

 The puck line wager is the most popular hockey wager, largely due to the fact that it is the only wager in which the final score has meaning.
 Puck line bets are settled based on the final score, not just the result of the game after regulation.
 The puck line does not have a point spread, meaning that both teams have an equal chance of winning the puck line.